Big Muskie: Design specifications and service

 Big Muskie was powered by electricity supplied at 13,800 volts via a trailing cable, which had its own transporter/coiling units to move it.
-The electricity powered the main drives, eighteen 1000 hp and ten 625 hp DC electric motors.
+The electricity powered the main drives: eighteen 1,000-horsepower (746 kW) and ten 625-horsepower (466 kW) DC electric motors.
 Some systems in Big Muskie were electro-hydraulic, but the main drives were all electric.
 While working, Big Muskie used the equivalent of the power for 27,500 homes, costing tens of thousands of dollars an hour just in power costs and necessitating special agreements with local Ohio power companies to accommodate the extra load.
 The machine had a crew of five, and worked around the clock, with special emphasis on night work since the per kilowatt-hour rate was much cheaper.

 Once it had stripped all the overburden in one area of the pit, it could move itself short distances (usually less than 1 mi) to another pre-prepared digging position using massive hydraulic walker feet, although due to its 13500 ST weight it traveled very slowly (1.76 in/s) and required a carefully graded travelway with a roadbed of heavy wooden beams to avoid sinking into the soil and tipping over or getting stuck.

 During its 22 years of service, Big Muskie removed more than 608000000 cuyd of overburden, twice the amount of earth moved during the construction of the Panama Canal, uncovering over 20000000 ST of Ohio brown coal.